ttoss/ttoss/docs/website/blog/2024-09-10-agility-in-action-embracing-change-through-decentralized-product-decisions.md

 - [D1: The Second Perishability Principle: Decentralize Control for Problems and Opportunities that Age Poorly.](/docs/product/product-development/principles#d1-the-second-perishability-principle-decentralize-control-for-problems-and-opportunities-that-age-poorly)

 - [D2: The Scale Principle: Centralize Control for Problems that Are Infrequent, Large, or Have Significant Economies of Scale.](/docs/product/product-development/principles#d2-the-scale-principle-centralize-control-for-problems-that-are-infrequent-large-or-have-significant-economies-of-scale)

+## Conclusion: Finding the Right Balance

+The journey toward striking the perfect balance between centralized and decentralized decision-making in product development is ongoing.
+By collecting and applying [key principles](/docs/product/product-development/principles#achieving-decentralized-control), teams can begin to navigate the complexities of this balance.
+These two principles offer a starting point for identifying when it's essential to decentralize decision-making for fast-moving opportunities and when centralization is critical for managing large-scale, infrequent challenges.

+As we continue to evolve and refine our product development process, these guiding principles will help ensure that we stay agile and responsive without losing sight of our broader strategic goals.
+This is just the beginning of a framework that allows teams to adapt to market changes while maintaining the necessary alignment to drive long-term success.